Binary-Insights/Assignment_05/data/llm_response/markdown/captions/rag.md

 ## Company Overview

-Captions, now rebranded as Mirage, is a private AI startup focused on redefining video creation through AI-powered tools.
-The company is based in New York City and aims to bridge the gap between ideas and audiences, empowering creators and businesses to reach their full potential.
-The founders are Gaurav Misra (Co-Founder and CEO) and Dwight Churchill (Co-Founder and COO).
+Captions, founded in 2021, is a privately-held AI-powered creative studio headquartered in New York City.
+The company is led by Co-Founder and CEO Gaurav Misra and Co-Founder and COO Dwight Churchill.
+Captions specializes in AI-driven video creation and editing tools, offering solutions such as video captioning, subtitling, and AI avatar generation.
+The company aims to bridge the gap between ideas and audiences, empowering creators and businesses to reach their full potential.

 ## Business Model and GTM

-Mirage offers solutions tailored for enterprises, agencies, and small businesses.
-Their product lineup includes Captions and Mirage Studio, which are designed to enhance video creation and editing through AI.
-The company states that their technology allows for faster and better video production, targeting a wide range of users from individual creators to large enterprises.
+Captions operates in the AI-powered video editing and creation market, providing a suite of tools designed for content creators and businesses.
+The company offers solutions for enterprises, agencies, and small businesses, focusing on features like automated captioning, advanced editing, and multilingual support.
+The company states that its products, including Captions and Mirage Studio, are designed to enhance user experience and accelerate content creation processes.

 ## Funding & Investor Profile

-Mirage has raised significant funding, including a $25 million Series B round announced in June 2023.
-The company is backed by prominent investors such as Index Ventures, Kleiner Perkins, Sequoia Capital, Andreessen Horowitz, and notable individuals like Kevin Systrom, Mike Krieger, and Jared Leto.
+Captions has raised a total of $100 million across four funding rounds.
+The latest funding was a $60 million Series C round in July 2024, led by Index Ventures, with participation from Kleiner Perkins, Andreessen Horowitz, Sequoia Capital, Adobe Ventures, HubSpot, and Jared Leto.
+The company is backed by prominent investors and entrepreneurs, including Kevin Systrom, Mike Krieger, Lenny Rachitsky, and Julie Zhuo.

 ## Growth Momentum

-The company has been recognized as one of the most innovative video companies in 2025 by Fast Company.
-They have also announced a Series C round to invest $100 million in AI video research in New York, indicating strong growth and expansion plans.
+Captions has demonstrated significant growth, with a reported annual revenue of $43.6 million and a team of 133 employees.
+The company has achieved a 150% year-over-year growth in user acquisition, driven by effective go-to-market strategies and successful global marketing campaigns.
+Captions' valuation reached $500 million following the Series C funding round.

 ## Visibility & Market Sentiment

-Mirage has received extensive press coverage from outlets like TechCrunch, Forbes, and Fast Company.
-The company was featured in the Forbes AI 50 list in April 2025, highlighting its prominence in the AI industry.
-The rebranding from Captions to Mirage in 2025 reflects its expanded mission and market presence.
+Captions has received coverage from major media outlets such as TechCrunch, Forbes AI 50, and Fast Company.
+The company is recognized for its innovative AI-powered video solutions and has been featured in discussions about improving video SEO strategies and AI video research.
+The market sentiment appears positive, with Captions being a popular choice among content creators and businesses seeking advanced video editing tools.

 ## Risks and Challenges

 Not disclosed.

 ## Outlook

-The company is positioned for continued growth with its focus on AI video research and development.
-The rebranding to Mirage and the significant investment in AI research suggest a strategic shift towards broader applications of their technology, potentially opening new market opportunities.
+The company states that its vision is to create a world where the distance between idea and audience is zero, suggesting a focus on expanding its reach and enhancing its product offerings.
+With continued investment in AI video research and development, Captions is well-positioned to capitalize on the growing demand for AI-driven video solutions.

 ## Disclosure Gaps

-- Specific revenue figures and financial performance metrics are not disclosed.
-- Detailed information on customer acquisition strategies and market penetration is not available.
+- Specific details on the company's revenue growth rate beyond user acquisition.
-- Risks and challenges faced by the company are not disclosed.
+- Information on potential risks and challenges faced by the company.
+- Detailed financial metrics and profitability status.
+- Specific product pricing and customer acquisition costs.